ashmode28/my-game/README.md

 # my-game
-the purpose of programming this game is for users to test their guessing ability .
+the purpose of programming this game is for users to test their guessing ability, and also my third project in my python class